 Because construction negligence cases are complicated, hiring an attorney is essential.
 There are countless moving parts when it comes to construction.
 There may be numerous disputes and various regulations that complicate your legal pursuits.

-If you hire an attorney, they’ll likely help with:
+If you hire a personal injury attorney, they’ll likely help with:

 Finding Qualified Professionals To Evaluate